 What started at the Santa Maria Elks Rodeo has made its way to Las Vegas to continue the vital mission of the Golden Circle of Champions.
 Ten local Las Vegas families along with 10 families chosen from PRCA-sanctioned rodeos from across the country were treated like champions at rodeo-themed activities in their honor.
 Each of the 20 families in attendance included a child between the ages of 6 and 14 years of age who has been diagnosed with a life-threatening cancer or associated illness.

-While in Las Vegas, the children and their families were honored at the Golden Circle of Champions Banquet at the South Point Hotel, Casino & Spa.
-The children dined with rodeo champions, received special gifts and learned about the sport of rodeo.
-All honorees attended the Wrangler NFR at the Thomas & Mack Center where they cheered on their favorite cowboy or cowgirl.
-Julian was paired up with Team Roper Jade Corkill and they are now buddies for life!
+While in Las Vegas, the children and their families are honored at the Golden Circle of Champions Banquet at the South Point Hotel, Casino & Spa.
+The children dine with rodeo champions, receive special gifts and learn about the sport of rodeo.
+All honorees attend the Wrangler NFR at the Thomas & Mack Center where they cheer on their favorite cowboy or cowgirl.